Samuel Rolle (died 1647): Origins

 Rolle was born c.
 1588, the eldest son and heir of Robert Rolle (died 1633) of Heanton Satchville in the parish of Petrockstowe, Devon, by his wife Joan Hele, daughter of Thomas Hele of Fleet, Devon.
 Samuel was a great-grandson, in a junior line, of George Rolle (c.
 1486 – 1552) of Stevenstone, Devon, founder of the influential and wealthy Rolle family of Devon, Keeper of the Records of the Court of Common Pleas and MP for Barnstaple in 1542 and 1545.

 Samuel's brothers included Sir Henry Rolle (1589–1656), of Shapwick in Somerset, Chief Justice of the King's Bench and MP; and John Rolle (1598–1648) a Turkey Merchant and MP.

 Career

 In April 1640 Rolle was elected Member of Parliament for Callington in the Short Parliament.
 In 1641 he was elected MP for Devon in the Long Parliament where he remained until his death in 1647.
+During the First English Civil War he commanded a regiment of the Devon Trained Bands for Parliament until the surrender of Barnstaple in 1643.